The equational theory of the Weihrauch lattice with multiplication: Introduction

 \subsubsection{Our contributions}

 We start by investigating the equational theory of $(\mathfrak{W},\sqcap, \times)$.
-While we did not succeed in identifying a finite axiomatization for it (and in fact, conjecture that there might be none using only equations), we provide a combinatorial characterization in terms of reductions between finite graphs.
+While we only conjecture that the axiomatization we propose for it is complete, we provide a combinatorial characterization in terms of reductions between finite graphs.
 This in turn will allow us to show that determining universal validity of equations in $(\mathfrak{W},\sqcap, \times)$ is $\Sigma^p_2$-complete.
 Since we only work with substructures that include $\sqcap$, we can write inequalities instead of equations by treating $t \le u$ as an abbreviation for $t = t \sqcap u$.

 A Weihrauch degree is called \emph{pointed} if its representatives have some computable instance.
 We denote by $\ptWei \subset \Wei$ the subset of pointed degrees and write $\lept$ and $\eqpt$ instead of $\le$ and $=$ when we mean inequalities and equations that are only meant to be valid for pointed degrees.
 One easy observation is that if an (in)equality holds in $\Wei$, it also holds in $\ptWei$.